 Teams need a dedicated financial performance dashboard that helps them quickly understand the financial health of the business over different periods of time (such as trailing 12-months).
 This dashboard should help teams identify operational issues, and pinpoint exactly how to solve them to free up time for more strategic tasks.

 Normally, the end of each month comes with the same cycle of financial reporting and investigation.
 The previous month’s numbers come in, finance reviews for anomalies in the data, and then manually identifies and resolves any operational issues.
 For example, you might notice that cash out is unusually low compared to the previous month.
 You’ll need to dig into your spreadsheets to figure out which bills you haven’t paid and adjust the numbers once you’ve sent out the checks.

-This example highlights operational insights so you spend less time investigated issues.
+This example highlights operational insights, so you spend less time investigating issues.

-- Cash In/Cash Out: Net cash flow (cash in less cash out)
+- Cash Inflow and Outflows: Net cash flow (cash in less cash out)